How does Maine state income tax and unemployment insurance work in 2026?

 | Head of household | $41,100 to $97,300 | 6.75% | |

-Maine's 7.15 percent top rate is lower than New Hampshire's 5 percent flat rate on earned income being phased out.
-It sits above Connecticut's 6.99 percent flat and below Vermont's 8.75 percent and Massachusetts' 9 percent surtax tier on income above $1 million.
-For professional services employers hiring in the Northeast, Maine is a mid-range state on income tax: not the cheapest, not the most expensive.
-The differentiation is in the brackets, not the headline number.
+For the income bands typical hires fall into, Maine's 7.15 percent rate is lower than New Hampshire's 5 percent flat rate on earned income being phased out.
+It sits above Connecticut's 6.99 percent flat and below Vermont's 8.75 percent.
+Above $1 million of taxable income Maine's 2% surcharge lifts the marginal rate to 9.15 percent, broadly in line with Massachusetts' 9 percent surtax tier on income above $1 million.
+For professional services employers hiring in the Northeast, Maine is a mid-range state on income tax for ordinary salaries: not the cheapest, not the most expensive.
+The differentiation is in the brackets, not a single headline number.

 When you pay a bonus, commission, or other supplemental wage separately from regular wages, you can withhold at Maine's flat supplemental rate of 5 percent rather than running through the bracket table.
 This simplifies bonus-period payroll administration.
 When supplemental wages are paid together with regular wages in a single payment, you aggregate and apply the normal withholding calculation.